 It is not transmitted through person-to-person contact and must be treated with antibiotics.

 Pools, hot tubs, fountains, spas and the cooling towers, hot water tanks and plumbing or air-conditioning systems of large buildings are locations where Legionella bacteria is commonly found.
 Hotels are a common location of Legionnaires’ disease outbreaks.

 Symptoms of Legionnaires’ disease usually develop within two weeks of exposure to bacteria and last about seven days.
 They include:

 - Shortness of breath

 People over the age of 50 and those with underlying health conditions or weakened immune systems are at elevated risk of contracting Legionnaires’ disease.
 Hospitalization is often required.

 Four Seasons Legionnaires’ Outbreak

 At least two Four Seasons residents have contracted Legionnaires’ disease since the beginning of this year.
 Last week, the pool areas at Four Seasons were closed so a private company could test the water.
-Results received this week show there was Legionella bacteria in the pool.
+Results received this week show there was Legionella bacteria in the pool and spa area.
+Hot tubs are a common source of Legionnaires’ disease.
 Four Seasons management says the pools will be drained and deep cleaned as part of the process to bring the problem under control.